Skip to content

 2. Go to Security > Settings.

-3. Under Incoming traffic detections, select Leaked credentials and then select the three dots to add a custom detection.
+3. Under Incoming traffic detections, select Leaked credentials and then select Add custom username and password location.

-4. In Username location, enter an expression for obtaining the username in the HTTP request.
-For example:
+4. In Username location and Password location (optional), enter expressions for obtaining the username and the password from the HTTP request.
+Refer to the following example expressions:

 lookup_json_string(http.request.body.raw, "secret")